Arthicha/TugOfCargoTransport/README.md

 1. Open Coppelia scene `tortel_cargoexp.ttt`

-2. In cargo's child scrpt, set EXTERNAL_FILE_PATH to "simtransport.py".
+2. In cargo's child scrpt, set EXTERNAL_FILE_PATH to "simtransport.py" or "multisimtransport.py".
 For example, "D:\myname\projectname\simtransport.py"

 3. Run (>) in the CoppeliaSim.
 CoppeliaSim will automatically run simtransport.py for you.